 As we age, our brains age with us.
-Aging increases the likelihood of cognitive decline that affects many older adults.
+Aging increases the likelihood of cognitive decline which affects many older adults.
 However, just as lifting weights can strengthen the muscles in your body, there are plenty of activities that can strengthen and enhance the health and performance of your brain.
 We’ve compiled a list of research-backed ways that you can keep your brain sharp as you age.

-One of the best ways to stay mentally sharp as you’re growing older is to continue learning new things.
+How to Keep Your Brain Sharp as You Age: One of the best ways to stay mentally sharp as you’re growing older is to continue learning new things.
 Researchers have linked advanced education to better brain functioning in older adults.
 It’s likely that the brains of those who seek out learning activities and new experiences are in the habit of thinking and staying mentally active.

 There are plenty of ways to keep the brain active by learning.
 Several universities offer their courses online free of charge.
 You don’t get college credit unless you pay for them.
 However, the lectures, notes, and assignments are available at no charge.
 Everything from statistics to creative writing is free for anyone who cares to log in.